How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Black Friday is not a deadline you fix on the day.
 It is a calendar your team works backwards from.
 The shape below is the discipline we have run against for ten Q4s; the longest gap between a stage and a paid pod is when the team waits to see whether the marketing plan changes, which it always does.

 Two principles drive the calendar.
 First, every checkpoint is a written artefact, not a meeting.
 The capacity test produces a number, the failover drill produces a video, the dress rehearsal produces an updated runbook.
 Second, the change freeze is real.
 Hotfix branches only, named approvers, a written rollback path for every deploy.
-The most expensive Black Friday we have seen was the one where the change freeze started the Monday of peak week.
+The single most expensive Black Friday we have worked on since 2020 was the one where the change freeze started the Monday of peak week.

 What a headless commerce architecture actually wires